Simple-Robotics/proxsuite/doc/2-PROXQP_API/2-ProxQP_api.md

 </table>

 With the init method, you can also setting-up on the same time some other parameters in the following order:
 * compute_preconditioner: a boolean parameter for executing or not the preconditioner.
-The preconditioner is an algorithm used (for the moment we use [Ruiz equilibrator](https://cds.cern.ch/record/585592/files/CM-P00040415.pdf)) for reducing the ill-conditioning of the QP problem, and hence speeding-up the solver and increasing its accuracy.
-It consists mostly of an heuristic involving linear scalings.
+The preconditioner is an algorithm used (for the moment, we use [Ruiz equilibrator](https://cds.cern.ch/record/585592/files/CM-P00040415.pdf)) for reducing the ill-conditioning of the QP problem, and hence speeding-up the solver and increasing its accuracy.
+It consists mostly of a heuristic involving linear scalings.
 Note that for very ill-conditioned QP problem, when one asks for a very accurate solution, the unscaling procedure can become less precise (we provide some remarks about this subject in section 6.D of the [following paper](https://hal.inria.fr/hal-03683733/file/Yet_another_QP_solver_for_robotics_and_beyond.pdf)).
-By default its value is set to true.
+By default, its value is set to true.
 * rho: the proximal step size wrt primal variable.
-Reducing its value speed-ups convergence wrt primal variable (but increases as well ill-conditioning of sub-problems to solve).
+Reducing its value speed-ups convergence wrt the primal variable (but increases as well the ill-conditioning of sub-problems to solve).
 The minimal value it can take is 1.e-7.
-By default its value is set to 1.e-6.
+By default, its value is set to 1.e-6.
 * mu_eq: the proximal step size wrt equality constrained multiplier.
-Reducing its value speed-ups convergence wrt equality constrained variable (but increases as well ill-conditioning of sub-problems to solve).
+Reducing its value speed-ups convergence wrt equality-constrained variables (but increases as well the ill-conditioning of sub-problems to solve).
 The minimal value it can take is 1.e-9.
-By default its value is set to 1.e-3.
+By default, its value is set to 1.e-3.
 * mu_in: the proximal step size wrt inequality constrained multiplier.
-Reducing its value speed-ups convergence wrt inequality constrained variable (but increases as well ill-conditioning of sub-problems to solve).
+Reducing its value speed-ups convergence wrt inequality-constrained variable (but increases as well the ill-conditioning of sub-problems to solve).
 The minimal value it can take is 1.e-9.
-By default its value is set to 1.e-1.
+By default, its value is set to 1.e-1.

-We provide below one example in C++ and python.
+We provide below one example in C++ and Python.

 <table class="manual">
   <tr>